arunkumar-cloudgrc/aws-security-governance-portfolio/01-governance-baseline/README.md

 ## Why It's Important

-Financial institutions operating out of Singapore sit at the intersection of **MAS TRM** (technology risk governance), **PDPA** (data protection), and increasingly **GDPR** and the **EU AI Act** if they serve EU customers or entities.
-A Cloud Security Architect in this space isn't hired to know one framework ; they're hired to reconcile several at once, in code, with evidence a regulator or auditor can actually inspect.
+Financial institutions operate at the intersection of MAS TRM (technology risk governance), GDPR, PDPA (data protection), and the EU AI Act when serving global customers or entities.
+A Cloud Security Architect in this space isn’t hired to master a single framework; they’re hired to reconcile several at once, codify them into enforceable controls, and produce evidence that regulators or auditors can actually inspect.

-This project is a deliberately concrete answer to the interview question *"do you have real hands-on cloud experience, or just certifications?"* ; every control here was deployed, screenshotted, and mapped to a named clause, not described in the abstract.

 ---